-The recommendations for the external clock include high level no lower than 2 V, low level no higher than 0.4 V, duty cycle between 10% and 90% and both positive and negative pulse width no shorter than 80 ns.
-When the external clock fails at logic high or low, the LM43600 will switch at the frequency programmed by the $R_T$ resistor after a time-out period.
-It is recommended to connect a resistor $R_T$ to the RT pin such that the internal oscillator frequency is the same as the target clock frequency when the LM43600 is synchronized to an external clock.
+The recommendations for the external clock include high level no lower than 2 V, low level no higher than 0.4 V, duty cycle between 10% and 90%, and both positive and negative pulse width no shorter than 80 ns.
+When the external clock fails at logic high or low, the LM43601-Q1 switches at the frequency programmed by the $R_T$ resistor after a time-out period.
+TI recommends connecting a resistor $R_T$ to the RT pin so that the internal oscillator frequency is the same as the target clock frequency when the LM43601-Q1 is synchronized to an external clock.
 This allows the regulator to continue operating at approximately the same switching frequency if the external clock fails.